Queensland v Commonwealth: Background

-In 1974, the Whitlam Government passed laws granting Senate representation to the Northern Territory and the Australian Capital Territory, as well as representation for the Australian Capital Territory in the House of Representatives.
+In 1974, the Whitlam government passed laws granting Senate representation to the Northern Territory and the Australian Capital Territory, as well as representation for the Australian Capital Territory in the House of Representatives.
 The Northern Territory had been represented in the lower chamber since 1922, with voting rights for its member since 1936.

 In Western Australia v Commonwealth (1975), the High Court upheld the constitutional validity of the law for Senate representation.
 The decision was a divided one, with McTiernan, Mason, Jacobs and Murphy JJ upholding the law and Barwick CJ, Gibbs and Stephen JJ finding that the law was unconstitutional.

 In 1976, a change occurred in the Court's membership, with McTiernan J resigning and being replaced by Aickin J. The State of Queensland, which had been a plaintiff in the 1975 case, again challenged the validity of the law allowing Senate representation.
 The State of Western Australia, which had also been a plaintiff in the 1975 case, brought an action challenging the constitutional validity of the laws providing for territory representation in the House of Representatives.

 Arguments

 The plaintiff States argued that the 1975 case had been wrongly decided and should be overruled.
 The Commonwealth argued that 1975 case had been correctly decided or, if it was wrong, that stare decisis required that it be followed.
-It also argued that Queensland was estopped from raising the Senate representation case again and that the Court had no jurisdiction to decide to case because the Houses of Parliament had the power to exclusively determine their membership.
+It also argued that Queensland was estopped from raising the Senate representation case again and that the Court had no jurisdiction to decide the case because the Houses of Parliament had the power to exclusively determine their membership.